Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 This lesson instroduces intermediate bash skills to learners who have some familiarity with the shell.

-# Concepts to cover
+# Concepts covered

-* contents of files: head, tail, cut
+* exploring the contents of files using basic bash commands
 * using wildcards and simple regex for pattern matching
 * redirecting ouput
-* pipes
+* using pipe to chain commands together
 * finding things: in files (grep) and across filesystem (find)
 * writing and running a simple bash script

+Things not yet covered

 * moving data between computers: scp and rsync
 * file permissions
 * good practices for organizing files and directories

 # Assumptions
 We assume that learners:

 1. understand the difference between a command-line interface and a graphical user interface
 1. can open a bash shell on their computer